-What’s a Healthy Level of Pre-Date Stalking?
+What’s a Healthy Level of Pre-Date Sleuthing?

 We’re all guilty of channeling our inner detective when we want to learn more about another person.
 Before the first meet up with a future BFF or significant other, what’s considered a healthy amount of sleuthing?
-We’ll help you figure out how much pre-date stalking should be going on before you leave the house.
+We’ll help you figure out how much pre-date research should be going on before you leave the house.

 Are they real?